-Currently I’m a freelance writer in London, focusing on jazz, global rhythm, Indian classical, and other improvised music.
-I aim to bring the sounds to life and illuminate the human contexts behind them.
+Currently I focus on jazz, rhythm, Indian classical, and other global improvised music.
 Read samples of my writing here.

 – Recent articles have appeared in Jazzwise, JazzFM, The Wire, and Música Macondo, covering topics from jungle and techno to Indian raga and classical minimalism.
 I got into writing as a natural outgrowth of discussing music with friends and students, and now it’s a dedicated, full-time obsession – see selected writings here, and the full list here.

 – For most of 2019 I’ve been working with Darbar Arts & Heritage, who run one of the largest Indian music festivals outside the subcontinent.
 My first writing collection, Living Traditions: 21 articles for 21st century Indian classical music, explores how music with ancient roots can continue to innovate and flourish in the modern world, and features interviews with leading artists and in-depth essays on the music’s context and inner workings.
 See the dedicated homepage here.

 – In late 2019 I commenced a collaborative research effort – Which Ragas was Coltrane Listening To? – analysing the spiritual jazz pioneer’s handwritten notes and sketches to reveal which particular Indian ragas captivated him so much.
 I’m linking up with some leading jazz and Indian artists to crack this truly fascinating musical puzzle – watch this space!